 - In line 13 and 21, the button element will toggle the

 isEditprop and hence automatically adding it to the element’s object.

 5. Support for more complex data types:

 What we just implemented supports basic html types such as input number, text…

-One approach to supporting more complex types can be by simply adding new conditions in the Angular template.
-For example, let’s assume we want to add the Material date element instead of the HTML built in one.
-To do so we can add a conditional block to check if the data type is ‘date’ otherwise use the default code we did earlier.
+One approach to supporting more complex types is by simply adding new conditions in the Angular template.
+For example, let’s assume we want to add a Material date element instead of the HTML built-in one.
+To do so, we can add

 Same thing can be applied to any custom component.